cityofaustin/Residential-Permitting/_projects/deck.md

 Your project is complete once you pass your Final Inspection.
 Your inspector will email you your Certificate of Occupancy either from their device while they are on your property or when they return to their office.
 This will close your permit marking your permit as complete in city records.

 It is important to close your permit(s) because if you do not, it may prevent you or future homeowners from receiving permits on your property in the future.
-Learn more about open and expired permits.
+Learn more about [open and expired permits](/resources/can-i-get-a-permit/).

 #### What if I fail my final inspection?

-Your reviewer will let you know why you did not pass.
+Your inspector will let you know why you did not pass.
 You must make any needed changes and reschedule your final inspection before your permit expires.

+Permits are only valid for 180 days.
+However, each time you get an inspection and work is done on the project, your permit is extended an additional 180 days.

-Since permits are only valid for 180 days, you may need to extend your building permit to make the required changes before it expires.
-This can be done at the [Service Center](/contact/) at the One Texas Center.
+If the required changes are taking longer than 180 days to implement, you may need to extend your permit in person at the [Service Center](/contact/) at the One Texas Center.
+This requires that you fill out a Permit Extension/withdrawal/activation form.
+This type of extension is only permitted once.

 Remember, you must pass your final inspection in order to close your permit(s).